bowmanjd/pstalk/slides/slides.md

 <!--

-This is the link to this slide deck as well as a repo with a couple example scripts in it, and my contact info.
+This is the link to this slide deck as well as a few links my online presences.
 Feel free to reach out any time.
+Note the companion repo to this presentation if you are interested.

 -->